TurtleEngr/gitproj/README.md

 Then the
 [Create_a_git-proj_Repo](https://github.com/TurtleEngr/gitproj/blob/main/doc/user-doc/tutorial/create_a_git-proj_repo.md)
-tutorial shows the git-proj commands in action.
+tutorial shows how to get started with the git-proj commands.

 # Installing